infracost/actions/README.md

         path: infracost.json
     ```

-    An optional `behavior` input is available.
-It can be used to control how a comment is posted and updated.
+    An optional `behavior` input is available, which can be used to control how a comment is posted and updated.
 See the [comment](comment) action readme for other options such as `targetType`.

 8. Send a new pull request to change something in Terraform that costs money and you should see a pull request comment as shown below.
 See [examples/terraform-directory] for the full example GitHub Action yaml.
 Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.